Canadian Football League: Atlantic Schooners revival

+Ridgehaven Holdings

+On May 22, 2026, it was reported that Ridgehaven Holdings LLC, an American company led by Las Vegas lawyer and football agent, Mason Williams, had proposed a $1.5 billion dollar entertainment complex in Halifax with a 25,000-plus-seat multi-use stadium.
+The site that was considered was near the Halifax Stanfield International Airport and would include 8,000 homes and commercial properties.
+The league did not comment directly and only advised that they were pleased with the interest.
+The owner of the desired property near the airport later advised that they were moving forward with other buyers, but the Ridgehaven Holdings group met with Nova Scotia Premier, Tim Houston, to discuss alternatives.

 Quebec City

 There has been interest in adding a team in Quebec City.
 In 2003, an exhibition game was held at Telus Stadium between the Montreal Alouettes and Ottawa Renegades where Montreal won 54–23.
 In 2008, the federal government rejected a proposal that could have paved the way for a CFL franchise in Quebec City, saying Ottawa is not in the business of subsidizing professional sports.
 The following year in May 2009, Christina Saint Marche, a British businesswoman, announced her interest in operating a team in Quebec City—stating that there would be a natural rivalry with the Montreal Alouettes.
 During the 2010 Grey Cup state of the league news conference, Cohon noted that the Alouettes hold the rights for the entire province of Quebec and that any expansion would have to be negotiated with them first.
 Another exhibition game was held at Telus Stadium on June 13, 2015, with Ottawa (whose TD Place Stadium was in use by the 2015 FIFA Women's World Cup) hosting Montreal.

+On June 2, 2026, it was reported that the league had been in discussions with business and political leaders in Quebec City for more than a year regarding an expansion franchise and a new stadium that would be built on the site of Colisée de Québec which was scheduled for demolition in 2027.
+It was reported that prospective investors had met with league officials and that a potential team could begin play at Université Laval's Telus Stadium until a new stadium is built.
+However, the league declined to comment, only stating that they were pleased with interest in expansion.

+On September 23, 2026, it was reported that the CFL's board of governors had voted to add a team in Quebec City, if further conditions are met.
+Real estate developer William Trudel is the main financial backer of the expansion bid.
+The league stated they had "very productive discussions with a serious and committed group".